NadavShaar/react-grid-table/README.md

 #### checkbox-column
 Rows selection is done by a predefined column, simply add a column with an `id` of 'checkbox'.

-Checkbox column has support the following properties:
+Checkbox column support the following properties:

 | name | type | description | default value  |
 |---|---|---|---|